 Smoke Inhalation Overview

 The number one cause of death related to fires is smoke inhalation.
-An estimated 50-80% of fire deaths are the result of smoke inhalation injuries rather than burns.

 Smoke Inhalation Causes

 Smoke inhalation damages the body by depriving you of oxygen (asphyxiation) or causing irritation with heat or chemicals.

 Causes of asphyxiation:

 - A fire can use up oxygen nearby and lead to death when there is no oxygen left to breathe.

 - Smoke can contain substances that cause no direct harm to you but take up the space needed for oxygen.
 Carbon dioxide, for instance, acts in this way.

 - Some chemicals produced by a fire can interfere with the way your cells use oxygen.
 Carbon monoxide, hydrogen cyanide, and hydrogen sulfide can do this.
 Carbon monoxide is the leading cause of death in smoke inhalation.